h5bp/html5-boilerplate/docs/accessibility.md

 }
 ```

-## Use ARIA to supplement HTML, not replace it
+## Use ARIA only when HTML is not enough

+ARIA stands for Accessible Rich Internet Applications.
+It adds extra meaning to
-ARIA can fill gaps when native HTML cannot express a relationship or accessible
+elements when plain HTML cannot express a name, state, or relationship on its
+own.

+In practice, ARIA should be used sparingly.
+Start with semantic HTML first, and
+only add ARIA when it solves a specific problem.
+For example, ARIA can help
-name, but it is not a substitute for semantic markup.
-Start with correct HTML
+associate hint or error text with a form control, but it is not a replacement
-first, then add ARIA only where it improves the experience.
+for real labels, headings, and buttons.

 ## Quick checks before shipping